top of page

 It’s lively, thoughtful and presented as a journey through time that shows how courage, loss, belief, and reinvention echo across generations—and how those who came before us can help us understand our own choices.
 How much of who we become is really by choice, versus carried quietly in our DNA—traits, talents, courage, even unfinished dreams?
 I hope other families will read this and feel inspired to approach their own history with the same curiosity and heart.

 Fascinating read!
-Thoroughly enjoyed reading about the author's delve into her family history and how that research helped her understand who she is.
+Thoroughly enjoyed reading about the author's delve into her family history.
 That research also helps all of us understand the early history of the United States from a new perspective.
 P. Geis

 Does history hold the answers?